 Where to stay in Death Valley

 Since Death Valley is a national park, the accommodations inside the park can be quite expensive.
 Even though they are expensive, I would still recommend staying inside the park to save you tons of driving time.
 What most people don’t realize about Death Valley is that everything in the park is extremely spread out (I got a rude awakening when I began to plan out all the sights ha!).
 If you are only spending one day in Death Valley, you will have to limit yourself to only a few things.
 If you stay the night in the park, you will be able to check far more things off the bucket list!
+Below I go over some places you can stay at, but for a more detail, be sure to read my guide on best places to stay in Death Valley (with pictures, of course)!

 Here are the best accommodations depending on your budget: